SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  room UUID

 FLAGS
   -h, --help             Show CLI help.
-  -l, --location-id=<value>  a specific location to query -p, --profile=<value>      [default: default] configuration profile -t, --token=<value>        the auth token to use --language=<value>         ISO language code or "NONE" to not specify a language.
+  -l, --location=<UUID>  a specific location to query -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   delete a room